-- Fully lower the tracker plate tiller only when the vehicle is - nicle is - After 50 operating hours, check the security of 4 screws see arrow. - Visual check: Keeper removed and pin 8 secured in the pin holder.
+- Fully lower the tracker plate tiller only when the vehicle is on the move. - After 50 operating hours, check the security of 4 screws (see arrow 9). - Visual check before operation: Keeper removed and pin 8 secured in the pin holder.